tuzaiz/ConciseCore/README.md

 ConciseCore
 ======

 A Core Data wrapper library by Swift.
+Try to use a neat way to access core data.

 # Sample code